-I spend days frantically researching how to restore my natural curl pattern, just in case it should ever fall flat.
-Like a lot of misguided teenagers, I spent most of my life straightening the crap out of my hair with chemicals and blow dryers in attempts to get my hair as straight as humanly possible.
-Now that I sport my natural curl, I couldn't imagine not having that springy, kinky texture.
+If you’ve spent days frantically researching ‘how to get my curls back’, just in case they should ever fall flat, you’re not alone.
+Like a lot of misguided teenagers, I spent most of my life straightening my hair with chemicals and blow dryers in an attempt to get my hair as straight as humanly possible.
+Now that I wear my natural curl, I couldn't imagine not having that springy texture.
 The cruel reality of curly hair is that preventing your hair from losing its curl pattern is much easier than getting it back.
-In fact, many sources claim that restoring curl patterns from heat damage just ain't gonna happen, plain and simple.

-According to Natural Hair Rules, protein is an excellent natural remedy to restore your curl pattern.
-Not only will you be helping your pattern out, but you'll also be getting some healthy, all natural nutrients for shine, growth, and strength.
+Protein is an excellent remedy to restore your curl pattern.
+Not only will you be helping your pattern out, but you'll also be getting some healthy, all-natural nutrients for shine, growth, and strength.
 You'll need the following for this natural remedy:

 - 1 egg